jlagneau/libft/README.md

 WTFPL

-Do "What The Fuck" you want to do with it Public License.
+"Do What The Fuck You Want To Do With It" Public License.